kiloumap/take-home/README.md

 - Subscribe a user to a product
 - Cancel a subscription
 - List all active subscriptions for a given user

-I decided to have 3 contexts + 1 shared, see bellow

 ```
 src/